ckfourie/realsense_gazebo_plugin/README.md

 # Intel RealSense Gazebo ROS plugin

 This package is a Gazebo ROS plugin for the Intel D435 realsense camera.

+Note: It has been modified from the original to only make nodes available if the sensor is directly simulated in Gazebo.
+This allows you to remove some sensors if you wish to speed up the simulation.

 ## Acknowledgement